Sound Movements

 What Are Sound Movements

-Sound movements are a gross motor learning strategy for beginning readers to remember the letter sounds and the correct formation of the mouth when saying the letters' sounds.
-They make it easy to recognize the solo letters, paired letters, and cluster letters within words.
-They are also a physical way to aid readers in blending sounds together when sounding out and spelling words.
+Sound movements are a simple movement-based learning strategy for beginning readers to remember the letter sounds and the correct formation of the mouth when saying the letters' sounds.
+They make it easy to recognize the individual letters, paired letters, and clustered letters within words.
+Note: We call them solo, partner, and team sounds, respectively.
+As a bonus, the movements are a physical method readers can use to make it easy to blend sounds together when sounding out or spelling words.

 Quick Links